chanlendar/legacy-chanlendar-front/README.md

 -   [x] need to separate calendar/task mode
 -   [x] styling with calendar
 -   [x] styling with modal
--   [ ] implement a function that if a property has come a number to the calendar, the calendar reflects its property
 -   [x] implement a function that calendar shows this month
 -   [x] implement a function that can render previous and next month to the calendar if click buttons
 -   [ ] implement a days of month click event
+-   [ ] make a date picker into task modal
+-   [ ] separates components into folder by function.